 For some of those projects, the big challenge was to accommodate the client’s need to reduce development time, but maintain scope.
 Under these conditions, our response was tailored as a smart approach that allowed us to develop software in an efficient and effective manner.

 We implemented it throughout the development phase and made sure testing was also brought on board.

 The Computaris QA team response plan to this challenge was a combination of powerful automation framework, the Computaris-customized JMeter testing framework (for telecommunication environment needs), and effective and efficient ways of doing manual testing.

-We embraced risk-based testing as a guide for our testing activities.
+Embracing risk-based testing as a guide for testing activities

 Risk-based testing, or RBT, is a type of software testing that functions as an organizational principle and is used to prioritize software feature and function testing, based on: